 In this post, you’ll learn how to check and add pressure washer engine oil.
-You’ll also learn how to check your pressure washer pump oil, or if you even need to.
-I’ll also cover when and how to change both engine and pressure washer pump oil.
+You’ll also learn how to check your pressure washer pump oil or if you even need to.
+I’ll also cover when and how to change the engine and pressure washer pump oil.

 Full & Low Engine Oil Level